 We should finish our hike around 4-5 pm, giving you time to wash up and relax.
 You’ll have your own room every night, often with private bathroom.
 Each evening we’ll enjoy dinner together at our inn.
-These are multi-course feasts, featuring local specialties like bratwurst, rösti, or cheese fondue, and will definitely be hearty, filling, well-earned and very delicious.
-We will leave one dinner in Murren free, so you will have a chance to explore on your own.
+These are multi-course feasts, featuring local specialties like bratwurst, rösti, or cheese fondue.
+Our hotels all serve fabulous food, and can cater to vegetarians, gluten-free or other dietary requirements.
+Dinners will be hearty, filling, well-earned and very delicious.

-If you are interested in joining us for just half of the tour, you are welcome to join either the Bernese Oberland Traverse, Part A on days 1-5 from Meiringen to Murren, or the Bernese Oberland Traverse, Part B on days 6-10 from Murren to Gasterntal.
+If you are interested in joining us for just half of the tour, you are welcome to join either the Bernese Oberland Traverse, Part A on days 1-7 from Meiringen to Murren, or the Bernese Oberland Traverse, Part B on days 5-11 from Mürren to Gasterntal.

-Schwarzwaldalp – Arrive in Switzerland, and transfer by train to the quiet town of Meiringen to start the Bernese Oberland tour.
+Schwarzwaldalp – Arrive in Switzerland, and transfer by train to the quiet town of Meiringen.
+From here it is just a short bus ride up to your first inn, Schwarzwaldalp where you will meet your guide and the rest of your group to start the Bernese Oberland tour.